 "Joint discomfort can limit a person’s ability to perform even the most basic functions, and seriously compromise quality of life."

-In today’s live with Dr. Nancy, PhD holistic nutritionist, we will talk about joint health.
-Watch Dr. Nancy take you through her joint health Top 10 practices and awareness techniques for keeping your joints healthy and strong.
+In today’s show with Dr. Nancy, PhD holistic nutritionist, we will talk about joint health.
+Watch Dr. Nancy take you through her joint health top 10 practices and awareness techniques for keeping your joints healthy and strong.
 These will include a number of holistic things that you can do at home right now to help improve your joint flexibility and health.

 - 0:42: Facts About Joint Health